 Creating a Gardening Journal - What You'll Need to Start

 Here's an easy method for keeping track of what you planted and where you planted it.
-It won't necessarily answer all your questions, but you will at least know where and when you put in certain plants.
+It won't necessarily answer all your questions, but you'll at least know where and when you put in certain plants.

-Here's... what you'll need to get your gardening journal started:
+Here's what you'll need to get your gardening journal started:

-- Plastic Photo Sleeves: The plastic sheets are relatively inexpensive and available at discount and craft stores.
-Sleeves sized-for baseball cards are available in bulk, but they're a little small for most seed packets.
+- Plastic photo sleeves: The plastic sheets are relatively inexpensive and available at discount and craft stores.
+Sleeves sized for baseball cards are available in bulk, but they're a little small for most seed packets.
 Get them in assorted sized pockets, for tags, seed packets, and photos.

-Getting Your Garden Journal Organized
+Organizing Your Garden Journal

 Use your permanent markers to makes further notes.
 For starters, you can mark the bed or area of the garden right on the plastic sleeve.
-You can also make notes about things like when something was planted, where it came from, when it first bloomed, how much you harvested.
+You can also make notes about things like when something was planted, where it came from, when it first bloomed, or how much you harvested.

 A fine tip marker is all you'll need to get started putting your journal together.
 Of course, if you'd like to get more creative with markers, stickers, and other craft store items, go for it.

-If you've included a calendar, you have a handy reference for noting all the plants planted/harvested/pruned/blooming on a specific day.Continue to 3 of 4 below.
+If you've included a calendar, you have a handy reference for noting all the plants the were planted/harvested/pruned/blooming on a specific day.